BaldeSep/Computer-Networks-Project/Repo/how-to-use.md

 ## Setup

+1. Make sure you have Python 3.5.2 or above already installed on your computer.
+1. Tested on GNU/Linux using Python 3.5.2 may work with earlier versions of python but not guaranteed to work.
 1. Run client.py on the computer that you intend to send the data file from.
-2. Run server.py on the computer that you intend to receive the data on.
+1. Run server.py on the computer that you intend to receive the data on.
+1. All interaction with the exception of the dialog prompts will be done through the command line interface prompt.
+1. A gui will be used so make sure you have an OS/OS Version that has a way to display a gui.

 ### client.py
   - When you run this program it will prompt you for a host IP address, enter